 Fire and life safety codes may require that corridor doors be fire rated and equipped with door closers.
-Doors with door closers are generally always kept closed, unless the door release is tied into the building's fire alarm system.
+Doors with door closers are generally kept closed at all times, unless the door release is tied into the building's fire alarm system.
 Keeping laboratory doors to corridors closed helps ensure that ventilation systems work properly and maintain contaminant-containing pressure differentials between labs and corridors.
 Doors in internal laboratory suites may have less stringent door closing requirements.